kadena-io/pact/docs/pact-reference.md

 and attempt to infer types on every variable, function application or const definition.
 Using this in project repl scripts is helpful to aid the developer in adding "just enough types" to make the typecheck succeed.
-Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancilliary functions that call ambigious or overloaded native functions.
+Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancillary functions that call ambiguous or overloaded native functions.

 ### Formal Verification